Greece's Tsipras walks political tightrope in search of election win

 People close to Tsipras say he has been deeply affected by the events of the past few months.
 Had Tsipras imagined he would have capitulated to the creditors' demands in August, they say, he would not have led Greece through the difficult experience of capital controls.
 The controls left pensioners for weeks almost having to beg for their money.

-Tsipras' main defense is simple: Greeks want to stay in the euro, a view still endorsed by all opinion polls.
+Tsipras' main defence is simple: Greeks want to stay in the euro, a view still endorsed by all opinion polls.

 He has also received support from other leftist parties around Europe.
 This week, Tania Gonzales Penas, lawmaker for Spain's Podemos party, wished Tsipras well, saying: "Since they took office, Syriza has been at all times on the side of its people … it's a tough fight indeed."